- Families & Volunteers

 The camp trading post is a “general store” that sells camp items such as water bottles, stationery and stamps, and fun camp memorabilia.

 Trading Post money will only be accepted on check-in day.
 The amount received will be credited to the camper’s account at the trading post.
 In the past, $25 was the amount received by most campers for use at trading post.
 The trading post is optional.

 Girl Scout camp is a wonderful way to meet new people, although it can also be a great experience for two friends who already know each other.
 A camper may request a “buddy” on her camp registration form.
 To register as buddies, the girls must: list each other’s name on the registration form in the buddy blank; qualify and register for the same session (all 1st & 2nd choices).
 Make sure you and your buddy are planning this together.
 Buddy placement is not guaranteed.
 The Camp Director has final authority to house campers at her discretion.

 Girls of comparable age are organized into groups living in cabins or platform tents, called units.
 Girl Scouts of the USA requires that counselors have separate sleeping arrangements from campers.
 The unit counselors are housed in cabins or tents in close proximity to the campers.
-There is one unit, Lakeview 1 & 2, at Marydale where adults sleep in the same building, but in a separate room.
+There are two units, Lakeview and Bunkhouse, at Marydale where adults sleep in the same building, but in a separate room.
 This unit is reserved for our youngest campers.
 Unit lodges are available for gatherings, rainy day activities, and cookouts.
 Bathhouses with hot showers and flush toilets are located in each unit; each shower and toilet stall is private.
 Each platform cabin or tent is equipped with cots and foam mattresses.